 Beer is the most popular choice of alcohol in Japan, along with other beer-like beverages as well as Chuhai, which is a fruity alcoholic beverage with 3-8% alcohol.
 You can find Japanese beer in any convenience store and other supermarkets, and many have a wide selection.

 The tradition of drinking beer in Japan dates back to the Edo Period where the Dutch brewed beer for their own consumption in Nagasaki.

 Sapporo is the oldest brewery in Japan, founded in 1876 by Seibei Nakagawa.
 By the end of the 20th century, beer consumption continued to increase and it quickly became the number one choice of alcohol.

 Sapporo and Kirin are the two first beer brands in Japan, and they’re still brewing some of the most popular beers in Japan.

-In recent years, the breweries in Japan have also started to export beers and has gained popularity abroad as well due to high-quality and craftsmanship.
+In recent years, the breweries in Japan have also started to export beers and have gained popularity abroad as well due to their high-quality and craftsmanship.

 Different types of beer in Japan

 - Malt Beer – Traditional Japanese beer

 - Happoshu – Low-malt beer with less than 50% malt content

 - Liqueur – Carbonated beer-like drinks containing very little or zero malt